minibolt-guide/.github/profile/README.md

 ### Roadmap

-- [ ] Nostr bonus guide
-- [ ] Mempool bonus guide

-[...]

-💡 You can see the extended roadmap by accessing the [drawio file](https://github.com/minibolt-guide/minibolt/blob/main/resources/roadmap.drawio.png)
+You can see the extended roadmap by accessing the [roadmap on project section](https://github.com/orgs/minibolt-guide/projects/1)

 ---